 The title, created in 1996, is conferred only on faculty members who have demonstrated distinction and impact well beyond McMaster University.
 No more than two per cent of all full-time faculty can hold the title, created in 1996.

-Those McMaster University faculty awarded the title of Distinguished University Professor must have an outstanding and sustained research record that demonstrates international impact and recognition.
+Those McMaster University faculty who are awarded the title of Distinguished University Professor must have an outstanding and sustained research record that demonstrates international impact and recognition.
 He or she should also be able to demonstrate excellence in teaching and learning and a history of service that has had an impact on the community.

 “It is a fantastic accomplishment and a fitting recognition of Harriet’s work in understanding the impacts of intimate partner violence and child maltreatment, and of her provincial, national and global leadership in this area,” says Nick Kates, head of the Department of Psychiatry and Behavioural Neurosciences at McMaster University.
 “As a department, we are very proud of what she has achieved.
 Congratulations, Harriet!”